Reclaiming precious battery materials

 several mobile phones plugged in and charging

 Two of the successful businesses, Ecobatt located in Campbellfield and Enviropacific Services in Stawell, will construct infrastructure aimed at processing and reclaiming valuable materials from Lithium-ion batteries.
-Among these materials are aluminium, copper, steel, and the highly sought-after 'black mass', which comprises precious elements like cobalt, nickel, manganese, and graphene.

 This investment is being delivered under the circular economy policy, Recycling Victoria: a new economy.